damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 This is an effort to provide a set of guidelines to make interviewing a bit less traumatizing.

 Note: So you are about to interview folks for a job at GitLab?
 Please take a moment to carefully read [this document on keeping it relevant and legal, including a self-test](https://docs.google.com/document/d/1JNrDqtVGq3Y652ooxrOTr9Nc9TnxLj5N-KozzK5CqXw)(please note this document is internal to GitLab while we edit it to make it fit for general audiences).
-For example, to ask a candidate what they did after they left a company, phrase the question as: "It appears there is a gap in your resume, what did you do to keep your skills relevant?"
+For example, if there is a gap in employment history on a CV, you can ask the candidate what they did during that time to keep their skills current.
+You may not ask why they were absent from work as it may be related to a medical or family issue which is protected information.

 ### Before the interview